GEMS JWST: Transmission spectroscopy of TOI-5205b reveals significant stellar contamination and a metal-poor atmosphere: Atmospheric retrievals

-When clouds are omitted from the retrieval, we find that the three visits converge to a more consistent atmospheric interpretation.
-The gas abundances not only agree more closely between the three visits, but they are consistent with the cloudy models when the clouds were found to be deep in the atmosphere (i.e., they agree along the cloud-top pressure covariance).
-The isothermal temperature (see \autoref{tab:retrievals_clear}) agrees between visits to within $1\sigma$ and does not significantly exceed the planet's equilibrium temperature ($T_{\mathrm{eq}}=742$ K), as was found with the cloudy models.
-Therefore, we favor the cloud-free results (M3.1), which suggests that clouds, if present in an isothermal atmosphere, are likely deep at pressures ${\gtrsim} 0.5$ bar (see \hyperref[fig:retrieval_cornervisit3]{Fig Set 5.4}) where the spectrum is not significantly affected by them.
+When clouds and hazes are omitted from the retrieval, we find that the three visits converge to a more consistent atmospheric interpretation.
+The gas abundances not only agree more closely between the three visits, but they are consistent with the cloudy models when the clouds were found to be deep in the atmosphere.
+The isothermal temperature (see \autoref{tab:retrievals_clear}) agrees between visits to within $1\sigma$ and does not significantly exceed the planet's equilibrium temperature ($T_{\mathrm{eq}}=742$ K), as was found with several cloudy and hazy models. \textbf{Therefore, we favor the cloud-free results (M3.1), which suggests that clouds, if present in an isothermal atmosphere, are likely deep at pressures ${\gtrsim} 0.5$ bar (see \hyperref[fig:retrieval_cornervisit3]{Fig. Set 4.4}) where the spectrum is not significantly affected by them. }